MadManMcIvor/AleTrail/journals/Alex.md

+## 10/17/22
+* Pair programmed with Julie all day.
+We set up the signup page, the login page, and the logout page on the front end.
+We made modals for the logout, and error messages when attempting to login or signup.
+It took a long time to figure out how to integrate the features, but feels like we're in a good place now.

+## 10/14/22
+* Linked up the brewery list API to the front-end and deleted the dummy data.

 ## 10/13/22
 * Worked on the Navbar today.
 I switched it over to a react-bootstrap component rather than just the regular bootstrap how it was.
 I also added our logo and switched it be white.
 It took quite a while to figure out why the image wouldn't display for the logo.
 Turns out React gives it problems so I had to wrap it in a 'required' function.